 Figure 9.1 RMP audio volume.

-This request is an asynchronous request.
 If a volume element is provided in the request, the Receiver processes the request to set the RMP volume.
 The Receiver’s response provides the current volume in either case.

 The Audio Volume API shall be defined as follows: